Aim of the programme

-The coursework of the MSc Urban Environmental Management consists of one foundation course (common across all majors), at least two urban courses (out of four) which are specific for this programme and two to three courses that are unique to the major of your choice.
+The coursework of the MSc Urban Environmental Management consists of one foundation course (common across all thesis tracks), at least two urban courses (out of four) which are specific for this programme and two to three courses that are unique to the thesis track of your choice.
 The course work concludes with the European Workshop, which is an extensive fieldwork assignment which is commissioned by a local authority and carried out in a selected country of the European Union.

 Internship and thesis